TascoGitGud/Global-Superstore-Sales-Performance-Analysis/README.md

 ## 🧠 Design Thinking Process

-This project followed the Design Thinking framework across 3 main steps: Empathize, Define Point of View, and Ideate.
+This project followed the Design Thinking framework across 2 main steps: Empathize and Define Point of View

 ### 1️⃣ Empathize - Understanding the Stakeholder